theborakompanioni/bitcoin-spring-boot-starter/readme.md

 #### spring-testcontainer-lnd-starter
 A fast any easy way to start one or multiple lnd Daemons within docker containers programmatically within your application.
-Please note, that **this module is intended to be used with regtest only**.
+Please note, that **this module is intended to be used in regtest mode** and currently only works in combination with `spring-testcontainer-bitcoind-starter`.

 ### spring-bitcoin-fee
 A generalized and extensible interface of multiple Bitcoin Fee Recommendation APIs.
 The following providers are implemented:
+- [x] Bitcoin Core JSON-RPC Api (`estimatestmartfee`)
 - [x] bitcoiner.live API
 - [x] Bitgo API
 - [x] Bitcore API
-- [x] Blockchain.info API
+- [x] Blockchain.info API (deprecated - will be removed as it is not compatible with "block target" recommendations)
 - [x] Blockchair API
 - [x] BlockCypher API
 - [x] Blockstream.info API